fattah247/Simple-Playlist-Server--GoTo-Impact-/README.md

 # Simple Playlist Server (GoTo Impact)

-This repository contains the code for a simple Spotify Playlist Management app.
-The app allows users to add songs to a playlist, play songs from the playlist, and retrieve a list of all the songs in the playlist.
+This repository contains the code for a simple Spotify Playlist Server.
+The server allows users to add songs to a playlist, play songs from the playlist, and retrieve a list of all the songs in the playlist.
 The app uses Node.js, Express.js, and MongoDB, with Mongoose as the ODM (Object Data Modeling) library.

 ## Requirements